marcoieni/gigi/README.md

 # propo

+> [!NOTE]
+> This software is still highly experimental and the resulting git actions
+> might not follow best practices.

+TODO:

-TODO: find a better name
+- [ ] find a better name
+- [ ] run `gh repo set-default` automatically

 ## Install locally